 Moody, stormy and utterly breathtaking: this is Milford Sound Lodge.
 Offering powered sites for campervan rentals, these forest sites offer the ultimate in ‘camping’ creature comforts while still affording travellers all the experiences of staying in the wild.

 However, despite the fact that the facilities are high-quality and chock-a-block full of ‘indulgences’ like laundry, breakfast, kitchens, public toilets, showers and more, there is so much to do in the area that you might not even get to enjoy these creature comforts.
 Count on such exciting activities as kayaking trips, trout fishing, bush and track walking, hiking, sound boat cruises and sound diving, where you can view the delicate and lush corals under Milford Sound.
+You’ll soon see that it’s no wonder why Milford Sound is one of New Zealand’s most photogenic destinations.

 Another really great spot for freedom camping in South Island, NZ is Lake Tekapo.
 It sits on a hill overlooking the Mackenzie basin of Lake Tekapo and, besides the stunning views of the shimmering lake, the site offers plenty of activities and amenities.
 There is a range of powered and non-powered sites that can support travellers in a campervan rental.